AIP Pumpkin Pie Bars

 - Preheat the oven to 350F and line an 8×8″ baking pan with parchment paper lightly greased with coconut oil.

 - Press the crust into the bottom of the baking pan, evenly dispersing it.
-Bake in the preheated oven for 15 minutes.
+Bake in the preheated oven for 12-15 minutes or until lightly golden brown.
 Set aside to cool completely.

 For the filling